Florida Veterans Aide & Attendance Attorneys

 Just as serving in the military played a huge role in many veterans’ lives, it may also play a large role in planning for the long-term care of a veteran or a surviving spouse.
 As veterans get older and require more extensive care at home or in an Assisted Living Community, many families don’t get care (or as much care as they need), because they are afraid of running out of money.

 Many Veterans and their loved ones are not aware of a special VA benefit for wartime veterans, earned by their sacrifice to the USA.
 The special benefit makes long-term care more affordable by paying over $2,100.00 per month, tax-free, for married veterans that qualify.
 Unmarried veterans can receive over $1,750.00 per month, tax free.
 And widows can receive over $1,150.00 per month, tax-free.

-At Chiumento Dwyer Hertel Grant, our knowledgeable Florida Veterans Aide & Attendance attorneys have spent more than four decades helping families find ways to make care more affordable for their elderly loved ones.
+At Chiumento Law, PLLC, our knowledgeable Florida Veterans Aide & Attendance attorneys have spent more than four decades helping families find ways to make care more affordable for their elderly loved ones.
 We have extensive experience securing these special VA pension benefits for veterans in many areas, but especially throughout Flagler and Volusia counties.
 We are proud to serve those who risked their lives to serve our country.
 Our dedicated elder law and Elder Care attorneys can help your family:

 - Prove that a veteran meets the medical eligibility requirements for benefits

 - Meet the income and asset requirements for VA Aide & Attendance (A&A) benefits, even when the veteran thinks that they can’t